+In the coming decades, EU countries will experience steep increases in the share of elderly persons in the population and a significant decline in the share of those of working age.
 While longer lives are a major achievement of European societies, the ageing of the population also poses significant challenges for their economies and welfare systems.
-The demographic transition is considered to be one of the most important challenges facing the EU.
+The demographic transition is considered to be one of the most important challenges the EU is facing.

 The demographic trends reveal that Europe will be ‘turning increasingly grey’.
 The Commission, as well as the European Council, have recognized the need to tackle resolutely the impact of ageing populations on the European Social Models.